aristoteleo/dynamo-release/README.md

 ## News
 * 5/30/2023: dynamo 1.3.0 released!
-* 3/1/2023: We welcome @Sichao25 to join the dynamo develop team!
+* 3/1/2023: We welcome @Sichao25 to join the dynamo development team!
-* 1/28/2023: We welcome @Ukyeon to join the dynamo develop team!
+* 1/28/2023: We welcome @Ukyeon to join the dynamo development team!
 * 15/12/2022: *Thanks for @elfofmaxwell and @MukundhMurthy's contribution*. dynamo 1.2.0 released
 * 11/11/2022: the continuing development of dynamo and the Aristotle ecosystem will be supported by CZI.
 See [here](https://chanzuckerberg.com/eoss/proposals/predictive-modeling-of-single-cell-multiomics-over-time-and-space/)
 * 4/14/2022: dynamo 1.1.0 released!